emilianomaccaferri/minecraft-query/README.md

 #

 # Prerequisites
-You'll first have to configure your server to recieve queries from clients.<br>
+You will first have to configure your server to recieve queries from clients.<br>
 To do so, set the `enable-query` flag to `true` in your `server.properties` file and then set the `query.port` flag as you wish. <br>
 The configuration should look like this<br>
 ```